argylaz/Quoridor/README.md

-# Terminal implemented Quoridor with AI based on minimax with A-B pruning
+# Terminal implementation of Quoridor with AI based on minimax with A-B pruning

 Wiki: https://en.wikipedia.org/wiki/Quoridor